 SCANDAL IN HIGH PLACES

 Robert Dudley, Earl of Leicester, was Queen Elizabeth’s close friend and long-term favourite.
-In 1584 he was the target of a printed version of “A Leter…” purportedly written by a Master of Arts in Cambridge to a friend in London.
+In 1584 he was the target of a booklet purporting to be a letter written by a Master of Arts in Cambridge to a friend in London.
 In fact, the booklet was a choice piece of Catholic propaganda, printed in France and smuggled into England.
 Nowadays it’s referred to as Leicester’s Commonwealth, from the title it was given in 1641 when it was finally published in England.

 Philip Gosse, The History of Piracy (1932).
-An overview of piracy around the world from classical times to the late 19th century.
-It’s an enjoyable classic that often appears in the bibliographies of more recent works.
+An overview of piracy around the world from classical times to the late 19th century, and an enjoyable classic that often appears in the bibliographies of more recent works.

 Sir Francis Drake’s Memorable Service done against the Spaniards in 1587 by Robert Leng, Gentleman, one of his co-adventurers and fellow-soldiers.
 Edited by Clarence Hopper, this is a contemporary account of Drake’s attack on Cadiz.
 Hopper also includes Appendices of official papers and correspondence relating to the raid, including the San Felipe’s cargo and the division of the spoils.
 Published in 1863 by the Camden Society.

-For detailed accounts of the Armada, there’s Robert Hutchinson’s The Spanish Armada (2013), and The Spanish Armada by Colin Martin and Geoffrey Parker (1988; more recent revised versions).
+For accounts of the Armada of 1588, there’s Robert Hutchinson’s The Spanish Armada (2013), and The Spanish Armada by Colin Martin and Geoffrey Parker (1988; more recent revised versions).
 The latter has great illustrations, with information about the wrecks and photos of recovered items.

 A Briefe and True Report of the Honorable Voyage unto Cadiz 1596, of the Overthrow of the King’s Fleet, and of the Winning, Sacking, and Burning of the Citie, with all other accidents there unto appertaining.
-Written by an Essex supporter, this purports to be an eye-witness account.
-The political and personal tensions following the Cadiz expedition meant that publication of all such accounts was banned, but this was included in Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation, collected by Richard Hakluyt (1598), edited by Edmund Goldsmid and republished in Vol VII (1888).
-A slightly different version is in Hakluytus Posthumus, or Purchase his Pilgimes (Vol XX, reprinted 1907).
+Written by an Essex supporter, probably his secretary Henry Cuffe.
+The political and personal tensions following the 1596 Cadiz expedition meant that publication of all such accounts was banned.
+However, this one was included in Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation, collected by Richard Hakluyt (1598) and later edited by Edmund Goldsmid and republished (vol VII 1888).
+A slightly different version is in Hakluytus Posthumus, or Purchase his Pilgimes (vol XX, reprinted 1907).

 There are several contemporary accounts of the Islands Voyage of 1597.
-All differ on the details and are sometimes contradictory, as you would expect.
-The people who wrote them were on different ships, and witnessed different things.
+All differ on the details and are sometimes contradictory, as you would expect: the people who wrote them were on different ships.
 The naval historian Sir Julian S. Corbett draws on them for the relevant chapters (VII to IX) in The Successors of Drake (1900).

-The official version, probably written by Sir Arthur Gorges but signed by the Earl of Essex and his senior officers, is The Voyage to the Iles of Azores, under the conduct of the Right Honorable Robert, Earl of Essex, 1597.
-Reprinted in Vol XX of Hakluytus Posthumus, or Purchase his Pilgrimes (1907).
+The official version, probably written by Sir Arthur Gorges but signed by the Earl of Essex and his senior officers, is The Voyage to the Iles of Azores, under the conduct of the Right Honorable Robert, Earl of Essex, 1597 and is reprinted in Hakluytus Posthumus, or Purchase his Pilgrimes (vol XX 1907).
 Following it as Part II is Gorges’ more chatty A larger Relation of the said Iland Voyage, written some ten years later.

-Paul E. J. Hammer, Elizabeth’s Wars: War, Government and Society in Tudor England, 1544-1604 (2003) provides a very readable overview of England’s military development in light of its limited resources.
-It’s particularly interesting in its appraisal of Robert Devereux, Earl of Essex, as military organiser and strategist, and on the challenges Elizabeth faced as that rarest of beings: a sole woman ruler, and one who preferred a defensive (rather than offensive) war strategy.
+Paul E. J. Hammer, Elizabeth’s Wars: War, Government and Society in Tudor England, 1544-1604 (2003) provides an overview of England’s military development in light of its limited resources, and the challenges Elizabeth faced as that rarest of beings: a sole woman ruler at a time when women weren’t thought fit to rule.
+The tensions were compounded by her preference for a defensive (rather than offensive) war strategy.

 QUEEN ELIZABETH’S ROYAL VISITS

-Zillah Dovey, An Elizabethan Progress: The Queen’s Journey into East Anglia 1578 (1996?).
-A detailed account of an 11-week journey from Greenwich to Norfolk and back.
-The places, the people, and the work done by the Privy Council, who were expected to maintain business-as-usual while they accompanied her.
+Zillah Dovey, An Elizabethan Progress: The Queen’s Journey into East Anglia 1578 (pub.1996?).
+A detailed account of an 11-week journey from Greenwich to Norfolk and back: the places, the people, and the work done by the Privy Council, who were expected to maintain business-as-usual while they accompanied her.

-One of the earliest books about the women of Elizabeth’s Court is Violet A. Wilson’s Queen Elizabeth’s Maids of Honour and Ladies of the Privy Chamber (1922).
-Although it contains a few errors and unlikely stories, it’s a useful starter that often appears in the list of sources consulted by modern historians.
-The emphasis is more on the Maids than on Elizabeth’s senior Ladies, but a maid of honour who conducted herself well could have a long and successful career at Court.
+An early book about the women of Elizabeth’s Court is Violet A. Wilson’s Queen Elizabeth’s Maids of Honour and Ladies of the Privy Chamber (1922).
+Although it contains a few errors and unlikely stories – inevitable when historical research was far more labour-intensive than it is in our electronic age – it’s a useful starter that often appears in lists of secondary sources consulted by modern historians.
+The emphasis is more on the maids than on the Queen’s senior ladies, but a maid of honour who conducted herself well could rise higher and have a long career at Court.

 Anna Whitelock’s Elizabeth’s Bedfellows: An Intimate History of Elizabeth’s Court (2013) corrects the balance.
 The bedfellows are the select Ladies of the Bedchamber, the inner sanctum of Elizabeth’s household.
-However, this book isn’t a collection of their stories, but a detailed and very readable account of Elizabeth’s reign that references the roles, influence, and occasional falls from favour of her often forgotten female courtiers.
-It also includes a lot of behind-the-scenes snippets about life in her palaces.
-See this review in History Today.
+However, this book isn’t a collection of their stories, but an account of Elizabeth’s reign that references the roles, influence, and occasional falls from favour of her female courtiers.
+It also includes behind-the-scenes snippets about life in her palaces.

 SOURCES OF GOSSIP